kyma-project/telemetry-manager/docs/contributor/arch/001-otel-collector-metric-based-pipeline-status.md

 * The operator leverages the [alerts API](https://prometheus.io/docs/prometheus/latest/querying/api/#alerts) to periodically retrieve information regarding active alerts.
 * This method offers several advantages, including the avoidance of potentially long-running queries that can hinder reconciliation, as the evaluation is offloaded to Prometheus.
 * Additionally, it provides better troubleshooting capabilities as Prometheus state can be observed using the dashboard.
+* Prometheus can also push alerts, allowing the operator to serve a webhook that, when called, triggers a reconciliation (see [channel watch](https://github.com/kubernetes-sigs/controller-runtime/blob/818a2e12a70c7a6d263edd180695e4448d2de823/pkg/source/example_test.go#L42))
 ![Prometheus Integration using Alerts](../assets/prom-integration-alerts-flow.svg "Prometheus Integration using Alerts")

 ## Decision